albheim/DistributedEnvironments.jl/README.md

 This is a package to simplify using the distributed functionalities in julia by supplying a way to synchronize the local environment to all workers.

+It looks at the current environment and checks which packages have local paths associated with them.
+It will copy all of those packages as well as the current `Project.toml` and `Manifest.toml` to the corresponding locations on the worker machines.

+It then starts workers on each machine equal to the number of threads available on the current node.

 ## Installation

 Currently it is not registred so you can install it with the url.